mbkoltai/mbkoltai.github.io/_posts/blogposts/2025-12-26-cee-convergence.md

   margin-bottom: 24px;
   font-size: 0.95em;
   color: #333;">
+  <strong>Note:</strong>
-  <strong>Note:</strong> This is an independent, long-form data analysis and visualisation project.
+This is an independent, long-form data analysis and visualisation project.
+For best viewing, please use a monitor or tablet to see the charts clearly.
 Sections are modular and may be adapted or republished with attribution.
-Feedback, discussion, and collaboration welcome.
+Feedback, discussion, or collaboration welcome.
 </div>

 <div style="background-color: #4a4a4a;